robelkebede/MadGrad/README.md

-# A Simple MadGrad Implementation
+# A Simple MadGrad Implementation on Iris Dataset